Aniline Pricing Assessment

 Aniline is primarily used as a key intermediate in the production of various chemicals.
 It serves as a crucial building block for creating substances such as dyes, rubber chemicals, and pharmaceuticals.
 Aniline is also used to produce products like polyurethane, herbicides, and antioxidants.
 Its versatility makes it essential in the manufacturing of these diverse and important chemicals.

-Aniline price provided by is a base price and excludes VAT/Taxes, discounts, or offers.
-The information herein is accurate to the best of our knowledge as of the date indicated and is provided solely for the convenience of our customers as a reference for aniline. disclaims any warranties or representations regarding the accuracy of results derived from this information.
+Aniline price provided by PriceWatch is a base price and excludes VAT/Taxes, discounts, or offers.
+The information herein is accurate to the best of our knowledge as of the date indicated and is provided solely for the convenience of our customers as a reference for aniline.
+PriceWatch disclaims any warranties or representations regarding the accuracy of results derived from this information.
 It is the sole responsibility of the user to assess the suitability of the product for their specific application.
 This document does not constitute an endorsement to use the product in violation of any applicable patent rights.

 Aniline pricing is impacted by various factors, including fluctuations in raw material costs such as benzene and nitric acid, which are essential for its production.
 Additionally, global supply-demand dynamics, production capacities in key regions like China, changes in crude oil prices (which affect feedstock availability), transportation costs, and environmental regulations can also influence pricing.
 Seasonal demand fluctuations from industries such as rubber, dyes, and pharmaceuticals, as well as geopolitical events affecting trade, play significant roles in pricing trends.